kenjioman/StatisticalRethinking/Homework/README.md

 To note, the `weekXX.pdf` and `weekxx_solutions.pdf` files are from his repository, and are copied here simply to ease in referencing them.
 I claim no ownership of their contents.
+This directory contains the homework assignments, while Submissions contains my solution attempts, and Solutions contains the solutions given from the course.

 ## Table of Contents
 wk_1.ipynb -- contains some problems manually constructing the posterior